MakGael70/weather-app/README.md

  - Create a new branch for your feature or bug fix.
  - Make your changes and test them thoroughly.
  - Submit a pull request with a clear description of your changes.

-## Author

-Talha Nasir

-Feel free to modify this README template to include more specific details about your project, its usage, and any additional information you want to provide to users and contributors.